Course Detail (Course Description By Faculty)

 • BUS 30130 - Financial Statement Analysis, BUS 30116 - Accounting and Financial Analysis, BUS 30118 - Taxes & Business Strategy, BUS 30131 - Advanced Financial Analysis and Valuation for Global Firms.
 I may grant a waiver based on previous work/academic experience–please contact me at hsapra@chicagobooth.edu.

 • 1st Class Assignment is mandatory.
-It would be available here in January 2026.
 It is meant to gauge your skills in financial reporting.
-If you find it painful, then it probably means you should not take the course.
+If you find it difficult, you should not take the course.

 • Recommendations: Proficiency in Excel & Financial Modelling

 • Time Commitment: This class is demanding and potentially overwhelming and stressful if you have a weak foundation in financial accounting and/or are not prepared to dedicate significant amounts of time and energy to keep up with the material.
-Students should expect 6-8 hours of work per week outside of class for pre-class or post-class videos, reading, preparation, and cases.
+Students should expect 6-8 hours of work per week outside of class for pre-recorded videos, reading, preparation, and cases.

 • Strict Prerequisite